AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/scripts/README.md

 This directory contains all scripts used for cell typing Wilms tumor samples from SCPCP000006.

+## `download-reference-files.R`

+This script is used to download the fetal kidney reference (Stewart et al) and the Azimuth homologs file for converting gene IDs.

 ## `prepare-fetal-references.R`

-This script is used to download and create the fetal kidney reference (Stewart et al) and the full fetal reference (Cao et al).
+This script is used to create the fetal kidney reference (Stewart et al) and the full fetal reference (Cao et al).
-It also downloads the Azimuth homologs file for converting gene IDs.

 ## `explore-cnv-methods.R`